J&J says veteran Duato to replace Gorsky as chief executive - Up News Info

 Article content

-Johnson & Johnson said on Thursday its Vice Chairman of Executive Committee Joaquin Duato will become chief executive officer from Jan.
-3, replacing Alex Gorsky who has been at the helm for nine years.
+Johnson & Johnson on Thursday appointed Joaquin Duato as chief executive officer to replace veteran Alex Gorsky to steer the healthcare conglomerate through the remainder of the coronavirus pandemic.

-During Gorsky’s tenure, he oversaw massive growth in J&J’s cancer business, established it as a major player in the rare disease market, and led its development of the first single shot COVID-19 vaccine.
+Duato, the current vice chairman of the executive committee, will take the reins and a seat on the board from Jan.
+3. Gorsky, who was at the helm for nine years, will become executive chairman.

+The transition will put the world’s largest drugmaker by market value in the hands of a company veteran who took a leading role in J&J’s COVID-19 response and helped shape its pharmaceutical business strategy.

 Advertisement